-Finally, about one-quarter of SSI recipients lived in public or subsidized housing.
-Over time, the percentage of SSI recipients receiving Social Security and Medicare has been declining, while the percentage of recipients receiving Food Stamps, WIC, free or subsidized meals, and public housing has been rising (U.S. House of Representatives 1998.)
+Separate data from the 1998 "Green Book" produced by the U.S. House of Representatives (not shown) indicates that over time the percentage of SSI recipients receiving OASDI and Medicare has been declining.
+At the same time the percentage of SSI recipients receiving food stamps, WIC, free or subsidized meals, and public housing has been rising.
 The fact that a growing share of SSI recipients receive benefits from multiple means-tested programs suggests that the work incentives faced by the typical beneficiary are increasingly complex.
 SSI beneficiaries face multiple implicit taxes in the form of reduced benefits from SSI and any other transfer programs, plus the regular assortment of federal, state, and local taxes, as well as the loss of medical insurance for those not meeting the 1619(b) provisions.
 As others have shown, the cumulative marginal tax rates for individuals receiving multiple programs can be quite high (Giannarelli and Steurle 1994; Keane and Moffitt 1998).

 Although the empirical literature on the effects of changes in these various marginal tax rates will be discussed later in this chapter, it is useful to lay out the tax circumstances SSI recipients potentially face.
-Figure 6 (from Burkhauser and Wittenburg 1996) shows how a single male's 1994 net income changes with each additional dollar of his labor if he is eligible to receive the federal SSI benefit of \$458 and the average cash value of Medicaid insurance for SSI disability of \$540 per month.
+Figure 5 (from Burkhauser and Wittenburg 1996) shows how a single male's 1994 net income changes with each additional dollar of his labor if he is eligible to receive the federal SSI benefit of \$458 and the average cash value of Medicaid insurance for SSI disability of \$540 per month.
 With no labor earnings, this person would receive \$998 per month in SSI benefits and Medicaid insurance.

 As the figure shows, the interaction of the Earned Income Tax Credit (EITC) and federal taxes as well as Food Stamps, which one-half of all SSI beneficiaries receive, significantly alters the marginal tax rates faced by recipients with various amounts of labor earnings.
-The EITC phase-in subsidy to work offsets social security (FICA) taxes, but because the food stamp program subtracts 24 cents in Food Stamps for every dollar of labor earnings, the net tax on the first dollar of labor earnings is 23.85 percent.
+The EITC phase-in subsidy to work offsets social security (FICA) taxes, but because the food stamp program subtracts 24 cents in Food

+Stamps for every dollar of labor earnings, the net tax on the first dollar of labor earnings is 23.85 percent.
 This tax rate continues to the SSI disregard level of \$85 per month.
 At this point the 50 cent loss in SSI benefits per dollar of labor earnings interacts with the food stamp program taxes on work, resulting in a net tax of 58.85 percent.
 When the EITC plateau begins, the net tax on labor earnings rises to 66.5 percent and when the EITC phase-out tax begins, the net tax on labor earnings rises to 74.15 percent.
 When the federal income tax standard deduction level is passed and federal income tax starts, the marginal tax rate rises to 89.15 percent.
 Marginal tax rates only begin to fall after Food Stamps and EITC break-even points are reached.
 The final increase in tax rates occurs just before SSI benefits phase out, when all Medicaid benefits are lost because earned income now equals the Medicaid special eligibility plateau.
 The reduction of such cumulatively high marginal tax rates via a single universal income support program was one of the arguments made in support of President Nixon's original FAP program.